Artists and Orphans: A True Drama: Debut and first awards (2001)

-Oscar nomination (2001-2002)
+Oscar nomination (2001–2002)

 The film was nominated for an Oscar at the 74th Academy Awards for Best Documentary Short Subject.
 Also nominated were Sing! and Thoth, with the latter winning the award in February 2002.
 On March 18, 2001, the film was one of two runners up for Best Documentary at the Valleyfest Film Festival in Knoxville, Tennessee.
-In March 2002, the press reported that Rosie O'Donnell was seeking to remove her narration from the production after accusations of discrimination, which the filmmakers dismissed as "inflammatory" and "without foundation."
+In March 2002, the press reported that Rosie O'Donnell was seeking to remove her narration from the production after accusations of racial discrimination and homophobia (including the sanctioning of conversion therapy) by Gans and the filmmakers, which they dismissed as "inflammatory" and "without foundation."

+However, Gans' Fourth Way-inspired esoteric initiatory order (known colloquially among its members as "The Work" or "School" before incorporating as the Odyssey Study Group at the turn of the century) has since been deemed a "cult" by former member Spencer Schneider, who corroborated the previous accusations in Manhattan Cult Story, his 2022 memoir.
+Rick Ross, a New Jersey–based cult expert and lecturer who helped deprogram Branch Davidians in the mid-'90s, said the group is a cult and excludes members of the LGBT community.
+"They must renounce their sexual preference and work toward becoming heterosexual," said Ross, who said he spent hours talking with former members.
 On April 22, 2002, the film screened on WE tv as part of an evening of programming meant to raise awareness for children.
 It was screened in the Czech Republic on April 23, 2002, at the Olomouc Animation Film Festival, and was also included in documentaries for sale at the International Documentary Film Festival Amsterdam.
 At the Crested Butte Reel Fest in central Colorado, the film won the Illumination Award for the film, and Artists and Orphans also tied for second place for audience choice award.

 Critical reception

 Andy Sywak of the Daily Nexus gave the film a positive review upon its March 2001 debut, describing it as "heart-wrenching and eventually heart-warming."
-Though Sywak argued the film "appears pretentious" at times by attempting to draw connections between art and humanitarian relief, he further opined that the film was "essentially a documentary about a philanthropy mission," and "the fact that the caregivers are artists ultimately has little to do with the story.
-Short, gritty and brilliantly scored, McNally definitely knows what she is doing."
+Though Sywak argued the film "appears pretentious" at times by attempting to draw connections between art and humanitarian relief, he further opined that the film was "essentially a documentary about a philanthropy mission," and "the fact that the caregivers are artists ultimately has little to do with the story."

-Controversy

-Rosie O'Donnell publicly demanded her name and voice be removed from the documentary after a reporter told her the filmmakers were part of an alleged cult led by the film's star Sharon Gans, whose group had been accused of racism and homophobia.